Resistance Bands Workout and Benefits of Exercise Bands - Dr. Axe

 Exercise 3: Tricep Extension

-Slowly raise the right forearm and hand towards the ceiling and slowly return to start.
+Slowly raise the right forearm and hand toward the ceiling, and slowly return to start.
 Keep the elbow and lower arm close the head throughout the move.
 Once you finish the set with your right arm, switch to perform the set with your left arm.

-If the tension is too tight, either add more slack by adding more length to the tension area by stepping your foot towards the left side of the band or choose another band.
+If the tension is too tight, either add more slack by adding more length to the tension area by stepping your foot toward the left side of the band or choose another band.

 Exercise 4: Lunges

 Stand with your right leg forward and the right foot on the middle of the band while holding the handles.
-Position your left leg back back in a lung position, making sure that the knees are at a 90 degree angle as you lunge down to the floor.
+Position your left leg back back in a lunge position, making sure that the knees are at a 90-degree angle as you lunge down to the floor.

-While lunging, keep tension on the band by bending elbows performing a bicep curl halfway.
-Return to start and repeat, then switch legs and repeat the set on the other side.
+While lunging, keep tension on the band by bending the elbows, performing a bicep curl halfway.
+Return to start and repeat, and then switch legs and repeat the set on the other side.

 Exercise 6: Upright Rows